Near Union Grove in Racine County, Wisconsin — The American Midwest (Great Lakes)

 Susannah died on February 20, 1840; Helmont died on March 28, 1848.
 Both are buried in the Sylvania Cemetery.

 Location.
 42° 40.92′ N, 87° 57.222′ W. Marker is near Union Grove, Wisconsin, in Racine County.
 Marker is on South Sylvania Avenue 0.2 miles south of Braun Road, on the right when traveling south.
+Cemetery is located on the west side of Sylvania Avenue, west of I-94.
 Touch for map.
-Cemetery is located on the west side of Sylvania Avenue, west of I-94.
 Marker is in this post office area: Sturtevant WI 53177, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Schaefer Mammoth Site (approx. 3.6 miles away); Green Bay Road (approx. 4.3 miles away); a different marker also named Revolutionary War Veteran (approx. 5 miles away); Yorkville #4 School (approx. 5.6 miles away); Skunk Grove (approx. 5.8 miles away); The Spark (approx. 6 miles away); Mound Cemetery (approx. 7˝ miles away); Civil War Memorial (approx. 7˝ miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 2, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 586 times since then and 25 times this year.
+It was originally submitted on April 2, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 639 times since then and 20 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on April 2, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.